streaming-across-network/360_video_streaming_across_the_network/README.md

 adb -s _ODH_CONNECTED_DEVICE_SERIAL_ID_ shell am start \-n com.oculus.os.vrbrowserlauncher/.MainActivity \-a android.intent.action.VIEW -d 'file:///storage/emulated/0/hls.js/index.html'
 ```
 <br>

-### Accessing the website with the livestream on the Meta Quest 2:

-1. Connect the Meta Quest 2 to your PC and run in ODH the created custom command.
-2. Disconnect and put on the Meta Quest 2.

 ## Usage
 After *setting up the 360 camera* as described in [here](#setting-up-360-camera-model-gopro-max) and *setting up the Meta Quest 2 and the Oculus Developer Hub* as described in [here](#setting-up-the-meta-quest-2-and-the-oculus-developer-hub-ODH):